LRYMND/v-link/README.md

 ![CARPLAY IMAGE](repo/carplay.jpg?raw=true "Carplay")

 The app is in a usable state and I engourage anyone to help me improve it.
 In order to use Carplay/Android Auto you will need to have a Carlinkit adpater.
-In this repository you can find the full source code and altering it to your needs is quiet straight forward.
+In this repository you can find the full source code and altering it to your needs is quite straightforward.
 For example to change the displayed CAN data, you will only have to make a few changes to python.py and Dashboard.js.

 ### Note: